Information geometry of excess and housekeeping entropy production

-where $A=\sum_{\rr}\jjrr$ the dynamical activity of the fluxes.
-We also derive a finite-time version of \ref{eq:tur1}.
-Consider a physical process over time $t\in[0,\tau]$ and any time-dependent potential $\pot(t)$ which is 1-Lipschitz at all times.
-Then,
+This result follows from \cref{eq:legendre} and a simple bound on the exponential function, with all details in \smref{tur}.
+We can also derive a finite-time version of \cref{eq:tur1}.
+We consider a process over time $t\in[0,\tau]$ and any time-dependent observable $\pot(t)$ ($\left\Vert \BBgrad\obs(t)\right\Vert _{\infty}\le1$ at all $t$).
+Using \cref{eq:tur1} and Jensen's inequality, we derive a bound on the integrated excess EP $\epEX(\tau)=\int_0^\tau \eprEX(t) \,dt$,